 By then he realised what the deadly catastrophe meant – it was this powerful downpour.
-Apparently the ant civilisations were so short-lived, and only survived between two summer storms.
+Apparently, the ant civilisations were so short-lived and only survived between two summer storms.

 A Buddhist Rite for Deceased

-Chunyu heard the Zen Master was holding a mantra chanting rite to assist the deceased to find a better world to reincarnate, so he plead the old monk to help the souls of his ant friends.
+Chunyu heard the Zen Master was holding a mantra chanting rite to assist the deceased to find a better world to reincarnate, so he plead with the old monk to help the souls of his ant friends.

 The master questioned him, “Are you still in love with your late wife?”

 “Nope,” the man chuckled.
 “Now I know she was just an ant, and her pretty human appearance was an illusion, how can I still be obsessed with her?”

 The master cackled.